The Connectivity of the Dual: The H-operation

 \end{definition}

-After one of the angle identifications the genus is increased by one, but the second identification is then applied to angles in the same face, so the H-operation increases the genus only by one.
+After one of the angle identifications, the genus is increased by one, but the second identification is then applied to angles in the same face, so the H-operation increases the genus only by one.
 After the operation, the former vertices $v,w,v',w'$ are identified to $2$ vertices that separate $x$ and $y$ from the rest.
 The H-operation has an impact on two faces that are replaced by two other faces.
 Following the face boundaries of the new faces, one sees that there is a 1-1 correspondence between the old and new faces that induces an isomorphism of the dual graph.
+In fact it would not have been necessary to require a simple dual, so that the faces $A,C$ in Figure~\ref{fig:operation} are different, but as we only need the operation in this restricted setting, we only discussed the case of a simple dual.
 We will condense these observations in a note:

-\begin{note} If $G$ is an embedded simple graph of genus $g$ with an edge $e$ to which the H-operation can be applied without producing double edges or loops, then $H_e(G)$ is a simple graph of genus $g+1$ with a 2-cut and a dual graph that is isomorphic to the dual of $G$.
+\begin{note} If $G$ is a simple embedded graph of genus $g$ with a simple dual and an edge $e$ to which the H-operation can be applied without producing double edges or loops, then $H_e(G)$ is a simple graph of genus $g+1$ with a 2-cut and a dual graph that is isomorphic to the dual of $G$.

 \end{note}